simonvdv/FoundryVTT-giveitem/README.md

 I’d like to extend a huge thank you to [**Sepichat**](https://github.com/Sepichat) for creating the original **FoundryVTT-GiveItem** module.
 Their foundational work was incredibly helpful, and I’m grateful for the time they’ve spent on this project, making it available to the community.

-Additionally, credit to [**Simonvdv**](https://github.com/simonvdv) for maintaining and updating the module with the latest features, bug fixes, and improvements.
-Your contributions have been invaluable.

 ---

 ### Original Module Information (by Sepichat)